💡

 directory.
 You may check if it's working with a simple HTTP request:curl http://127.0.0.1:8383/api/v1/info

-The storage can be customized with the following environmental variables:
+ReductStore can be configured with the following environmental variables:

 Name | Default | Description |